OlukaDenis/resamo-pro/README.md

 # ResamoPro

-ResamoPro is an Android application built with modern Android development practices and architecture.
+ResamoPro is an Android application that tracks inventory products.
+It is built with modern Android development practices and architecture.

 ## Project Structure